Prime Minister David Cameron has issued a clarion call to would-be entrepreneurs that "now is the time" to launch their business.

 The StartUp Britain project follows last week's Budget that saw economic growth forecasts revised down to 1.7% and ministers looking to the private sector to stimulate the economy.

-StartUp Britain forms part of a wider government programme aimed at harnessing this private sector growth that includes the introduction of21 new enterprise zones
+StartUp Britain forms part of a wider government programme aimed at harnessing this private sector growth that includes the introduction of

 , tax reliefs for entrepreneurs and an extra 1% reduction in Corporation Tax, all announced at the Budget.